Russian Toy: Health

 A Russian Toy will often require the help of a veterinarian to remove any retained deciduous teeth (known as "puppy teeth" or "baby teeth") that fail to fall out and make way for the permanent teeth.
 Without this intervention, usually done under anesthetic, the baby and permanent teeth will occupy the same socket in the jaw, which can cause tartar deposits, tooth decay, gingivitis and periodontitis, and can lead to premature loss of teeth.
 Retained puppy teeth can also cause misalignment of the teeth.

 As with most breeds of dog, the Russian Toy can suffer from patellar luxation, which is where the knee cap slips out of place when the knee bends as the groove that normally holds it in place is too shallow.
 It is usually an inherited defect, which occurs during the development of the foetus and rarely by trauma.

 Russian Toys can suffer from bone fractures due to their small and sometimes delicate nature.

 Temperament

-Active and cheerful, the Russian Toy was originally bred both as an anti-rat dog and a watch dog.
-The second quality is still active in the breed, and they can be very vocal.
-They can become quite attached to their family, regardless of the ages of the family members.
-Russian Toys are usually very reserved with strangers, but very loyal to their owners, always ready to protect them from any perceived danger.
+The Russian Toy was originally bred both as an anti-rat dog and a watch dog.
+They are commonly described as cheerful and vocal.
+Russian Toys are also known to form deep bonds with their owners regardless of the dog's age.
+They also protective of their owners, leading to them being distrustful of people they do not recognize.